EddieBrrrock/OmegAe/BUILD.md

 `USE_SYSTEM_JPEG=0` - use current system JPEG library, disabled by default

+`OMEGA=1` - start omega at launch, enabled by default

+`RATMOD=0` - start ratmod at launch, disabled by default

+`AFTERSHOCK=0` - start aftershock at launch, disabled by default

+`QUAKE3=0` - change the basegame to Quake3 instead of OpenArena, disabled by default

 Example:

 `make BUILD_SERVER=0 USE_RENDERER_DLOPEN=0 RENDERER_DEFAULT=vulkan` - which means do not build dedicated binary, build client with single static vulkan renderer